 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Bird flu (avian influenza) is an infection from a type of influenza (flu) virus that usually spreads in birds and other animals.
 Sometimes, humans can get bird flu from infected animals.
-Like the versions of flu that people usually get, bird flu can be serious and is much more likely to be deadly.
+Like the versions of flu that people usually get, bird flu can make you severely ill.
 It’s extremely rare for it to spread from person to person.

 Advertisement